Because I used frequent flyer mileage for this Fiji travel, it took me

 about a 10 min. walk from the international terminal, although you can

 catch the free park-and-ride bus, which stops at the hotel.

 My Fiji Travel Photos

 pics in the collage below are a sampling of my Fiji travel photo album

 hosted at Flickr.
 Clicking on the collage will open up the

-Click above to view the Fiji travel
+Click here to view all of my 156 Fiji travel pics.

 My Fiji Travel Video